 Provide suitable and convenient access to new and existing community facilities and destinations.

-Incorporate appropriate measures to mitigate the impacts of the construction phase on existing communities.

-Development proposals within the settlements (outside the GA1 allocation) will be required to mitigate the impacts of development in accordance with policies in this Plan and the District Plan.

-The retrofitting of existing buildings to improve water and energy efficiency will be encouraged where opportunities arise through refurbishments or change of use.

-Long-term maintenance of green and public spaces within the existing communities will be considered through the planning process and as part of the wider maintenance agreements for the Gilston Area (Policy D2).
+2. Long-term maintenance of green and public spaces within the existing communities will be considered through the planning process and as part of the wider maintenance agreements for the Gilston Area (Policy D2).

-Funding will be made available through legal agreements or through the future application of CIL payments to undertake improvements to the existing settlements in order to mitigate the impacts of new development.
-Priority projects will be identified in consultation with the local community.
+3. Funding will be made available through legal agreements or through the possible future introduction of an infrastructure charging levy or similar charging regime to undertake improvements to the existing settlements in order to mitigate the impacts of new development.
+Mitigation measures will be agreed in consultation with the local community (See Priority Projects identified in Appendix 3).

+Development proposals within the settlements (outside the GA1 allocation) will be required to mitigate the impacts of development in accordance with the policies of the Neighbourhood Plan and the District Plan.

 POLICY TRA1 – Sustainable Mobility

-Development should be designed to achieve the sustainable mobility targets set by the Harlow and Gilston Garden Town Transport Strategy and any subsequent update to it.
+Development should be designed to seek to achieve the sustainable mobility targets set by the Harlow and Gilston Garden Town Transport Strategy (presently 60%) and any subsequent update to it.

-Development should demonstrate that clear targets are in place and that they can be realistically monitored and achieved through a comprehensive Sustainable Mobility Strategy including the identification of clear objectives, targets and a range of practical and achievable solutions.
+Development should demonstrate that clear targets are in place and that they can be realistically monitored and achieved through a range of practical and achievable solutions.

 Development proposals should:

 i.
-Promote sustainable transport choices with a clear order of priority: reduce the need to travel, walking, cycling, public transport, shared transport and private transport.
+Promote sustainable transport choices with a clear order of priority: reduce the need to travel, walking, cycling, public transport, shared transport, deliveries and private transport.

 ii.
-Be integrated with sustainable travel initiatives in the wider Garden Town area including the creation of sustainable transport corridors and micro-hubs (Policy BU2).
+Be integrated with sustainable travel initiatives in the wider Garden Town area including the creation of sustainable transport corridors and public transport hubs.

 iii.
-Provide a well-connected network of attractive, safe, convenient and where possible separated pedestrian and cycle routes within each village and between villages, including the existing communities as part of appropriate street design (Policy BU4).
+Provide a well-connected network of attractive, safe, convenient and where possible separated pedestrian and cycle routes within each village and between villages, including the existing communities as part of appropriate street design.

 iv.
-Integrate with the wider area and network of paths, bridleways and cycle routes in accordance with other policies in this Plan.
+Make provision for sustainable transport links which serve journeys outside the Neighbourhood Plan Area to nearby urban centres including Harlow’s key shopping and employment destinations.

 v.
-Make provision for sustainable transport links which serve journeys outside the Neighbourhood Plan area to nearby urban centres (as well as Harlow).
+Provide multiple safe, direct and where possible separated pedestrian and cycle routes to Harlow Town Station, Roydon Station and Harlow Mill Station with smart cycle schemes and cycle parking facilities and give consideration to a northern entrance to Harlow Town Station dedicated to active mobility.

 vi.
-Provide multiple safe, direct and where possible separated cycle and pedestrian routes to Harlow Town Station including improved crossing facilities on the A414, smart cycle schemes and cycle parking facilities and give consideration to a northern entrance to the station dedicated to active mobility.
+Make early provision for frequent and extended public transport services to serve new and existing settlements with bus stops within walking distance of most new and existing houses to encourage use of public transport from the outset of the development.

 vii.
-Improve sustainable access to Roydon Station, Harlow Mill Station, Harlow’s key shopping and employment destinations and provide safe and where possible separated walking and cycling access to the wider network of greenspaces including the Stort Valley and Lee Valley Park.
+Anticipate changes in transport technology and support smart mobility services.

 viii.
-Make early provision for frequent and extended public transport services to serve new and existing settlements with bus stops within walking distance of most new and existing houses to encourage the use of public transport from the outset of the development.
+Make provision for cycle parking and electric charging facilities to encourage the use of low carbon emission vehicles.
+An appropriate level of cycle storage and cycle parking should be provided in homes and at local destinations.

 ix.
-Anticipate changes in transport technology and support smart mobility services, reducing the need to own a car.

-x.
-Make provision for cycle parking and electric charging facilities to encourage the use of low carbon emission vehicles.

-xi.
 Seek to minimise car parking provision in relation to adopted standards and make allowance for possible reductions in parking standards over time.